samratpro/samratpro/README.md

 ## Hi there, I'm [Samrat Biswas](https://www.facebook.com/samratprodev/) 👋

 I'm a Programmer with very familiar with Python and JavaScript Language.
 But I don't think in a language way.
-I love working with any new language, that's why I'm also familiar with C++, Java, and PHP.
+That's why I love working with any new language, that's why I'm also familiar with C++, Java, and PHP.

 ## My Interest:
 - Desktop Application